 Withernsea, East Yorkshire

 A modest red brick building hemmed in by terraced housing on either side.
-Brickwork laid in English Garden Wall bond.
+Brickwork laid in English garden wall bond.
 The west front has a parapet with the middle section boldly stepped up.
 Stepped brickwork giving something of an Art Deco character.
-Gabled porch of domestic character and built within the last twenty or so years.
 Tall flat-headed lancet windows, the centre one broader and set higher up.
+Modern gabled porch of domestic character.

 Original Date: 1936